collaborativebioinformatics/omics_to_omop/README.md

 # OMICS to OMOP
-Convert MultiOmics data into formats compatible with OMOP CDM
+Convert Multi-omics data into formats compatible with OMOP CDM, making it accessible in Electronic Health Records (EHRs)

 ## Contributors